slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 > *"The enemy is fear.
 We think it is hate, but it is fear."
 -- Mahatma Gandhi [1869]*

+> *"Sometimes one pays most for the things one gets for nothing." (...)
+"Two things are infinite: the universe and human stupidity; and I’m not sure about the the universe."
+-- Albert Einstein [1879]*

+> *"Of all the bad men, religious bad men are the worst."
+-- C.S.
+Lewis [1898]*

 > *"Only the hypocrite is really rotten to the core."
 -- Hannah Arendt [1906]*

 > *"Never wrestle with a pig because if you do, you’ll both get dirty, but the pig will enjoy it."
 -- Charlie Munger [1924]*

+> *"If you’ve been in the game thirty minutes and you don’t know who the patsy is, you’re the patsy."
+-- Warren Buffett [1930]*

+> *"I fear not the man who has practiced 10,000 kicks once, but I fear the man who has practiced one kick 10,000 times."
+-- Bruce Lee [1940]*

+> *"A free lunch is only found in mousetraps."
+-- Terry Pratchett [1948]*

 > *"The world is divided between victims and predators, and you have to defend yourself against both."
 -- Florence Baron [1952]*

+> *"All guns are loaded."
+-- Kevin Kelly [1952]*

+> *"Put all the meat in the barbecue."
+-- Jorge Jesus {popularised} [1954]*

 > *"Average players want to be left alone.
 Good players want to be coached.
 Great players want to be told the truth."
 -- Doc Rivers [1961]*

-### On easy opponents

-> *"A free lunch is only found in mousetraps."
--- Terry Pratchett [1948]*

-Easy opponents are often just deceiving you.
-But if you can spot them, there are people acting stupid who remain easy wins.

-> *"«El dorados» are never drawn in the map."
--- vox populi*

-> *"Sometimes one pays most for the things one gets for nothing." (...)
-"Two things are infinite: the universe and human stupidity; and I’m not sure about the the universe."
--- Albert Einstein [1879]*

-> *"If you’ve been in the game thirty minutes and you don’t know who the patsy is, you’re the patsy."
--- Warren Buffett [1930]*

-> *"All guns are loaded."
--- Kevin Kelly [1952]*

 > *"Never assume that loud is strong and quiet is weak."
 -- Brene Brown [1965]*

-### On desperate opponents

-> *"Necessity knows no law." (...)
-"Fear can make a donkey attack a lion."
--- vox populi*

-Beware desperate opponents.
-Sad or cornered people risk everything — they have nothing left to lose.
-This gives them a massive edge.

-> *"Don’t fight a starving animal.
-Never contend with a man who has nothing to Lose; for thereby you enter into an unequal conflict.
-The other enters without anxiety; having lost everything, including shame, he has no further loss to fear.
-He therefore re-sorts to all kinds of insolence."
--- Balthasar Gracian [1601]*

-> *"Beware the fury of a patient man."
--- John Dryden [1631]*

-### On difficult opponents

-> *"I fear not the man who has practiced 10,000 kicks once, but I fear the man who has practiced one kick 10,000 times."
--- Bruce Lee [1940]*

-The toughest competition is a good-enough competitor.

-Besides outworking them, you’ll need every weapon — sometimes even the «dirty» ones: pawn sacrifices, bribes, lying.
-They may work but use them only in desperate situations; each leaves a lifelong scar.
-When nothing else works, surrender.
-Only go all-in when you can already see the end.

-> *"The best fighter is never angry."
--- Lao Tzu [-571]*

-> *"Of all the bad men, religious bad men are the worst."
--- C.S.
-Lewis [1898]*

-> *"Put all the meat in the barbecue."
--- Jorge Jesus {popularised} [1954]*

-> *"Do I not destroy my enemies when I make them my friends?"
--- Abraham Lincoln [1809]*

 ### On allies